 Delegations are heard at the beginning of the meeting.
 A maximum of two spokespersons for each delegation is permitted.
-Written information supporting the delegation’s position my be presented with the letter of application.
-Each delegation has a maximum of 20 minutes before the Board: approximately 10 minutes for the presentation and 10 minutes for questions of clarification from the trustees.
+Written information supporting the delegation’s position may be presented with the letter of application.
+Each delegation has a maximum of 5 minutes before the Board and may be followed by Trustee questions of clarification.
 Although the Board will not enter into debate with a delegation, the presentation is considered and discussed later in the meeting.